 - 2 garlic cloves, minced

-- 2 tbsp fresh rosemary, finely sliced approx 2-3 springs, leaves picked.
+- 2 tbsp fresh rosemary, finely sliced approx 2-3 sprigs, leaves picked.
 Sub for 1 tbsp dried

 - 1L water or vegetable stock stock powder is fine, see note 2